Virginia Wine Touring Tips

 - Taste only at the wineries and not in the vehicle between wineries.
 Virginia State Law prohibits wineries from allowing alcoholic beverages other than the wine they produce to be consumed on their premises, including in their parking lots.
 Also, the wineries are required by law to refuse to serve any one who appears intoxicated.
 The goal of tasting wines is to expose you to great wine and help acquaint you with a particular winemaker’s style, not get you drunk.

 - We recommend you have a designated driver, along for the adventure.
 Virginia has strict DUI laws and it’s just not worth it to take chances.
-We highly recommend Vino Vans for your Central Virginia Wine Tour.
-Their drivers are knowledgeable about wine and will get you safely to your destinations.
-Marty and Victoria are part time drivers!

 - Lastly, enjoy yourself.
 Exploring wineries should be a very fun experience.
 Try wineries you have never been to and some that you’ve never even heard of.
 You just never know the adventures you might have while on your Virginia Wine Touring Vacation!